YuXinyang-Victor/FTFN_bot/README.md

 # FTFN_bot
-A telegram bot in its very early stages of development
+A telegram bot in its early stages of development